UCLA conducts research for a wide range of medical disorders and offers patients opportunities to participate in research and clinical trials.

 Link to Non-Cancer Trials at UCLA

 UCLA is seeking participants 60 years of age or older who are on stable medications for depression and are suffering from depressive symptoms and lack of energy to participate in a six-month research study.
-The trial involves 12 weekly 60-minute sessions of either a health and education wellness class or a Tai-Chi class.
+The trial involves 12 weekly 60-minute sessions of either a health and education wellness class or a Tai-Chi class, an exercise technique that focuses on mind-body wellness.
 Participants will undergo two functional MRI scans and a complete psychiatric evaluation.
 Participants will be compensated.
-(310) 794-9523
+Info: (310) 794-9523

 UCLA researchers are seeking women ages 18 to 55 to help understand brain activity changes associated with a chronic-pain condition called vulvodynia.
 Women who have been diagnosed with vulvodynia or vestibulodynia, or those with chronic pain around the opening of the vagina with or without intercourse, may be eligible to participate.
 Participation includes a pelvic exam, sensitivity testing, one small blood sample and one MRI scan.
 Volunteers can earn up to $210 for participating.
 Info: (310) 825-5255 or email@example.com.